-2.1.
-Information Asymmetry in Credit Decision Making for SMEs
+2.1 Information Asymmetry in Credit Decision Making for SMEs

 In making credit approval, the creditor assesses the debtor's potential to repay the loan.
-However, this assessment is not easy because of the information asymmetry between creditors and prospective debtors.
-Compared to creditors, potential debtors have better information about their financial performance in the past and their future financial prospects, affecting the risk of bad credit (Bharath et al., 2008).
+However, this assessment is not easy because of the in mation asymmetry between creditors and prospective debtors.
+Compared to creditors, potential debtors have better information about their financial performance in the past and their future financial prospects, affecting the risk of bad credit (Bharath et al. 3008).

-Information asymmetry in credit ded 23 n making becomes more severe if prospective debtors are SMEs (Berger et al., 2001).
-This is because SMEs generally do not have accounting 3 ecords and are not required to disclose their specific business information to the public (Bruns et al., 2008; Butler et al., 2007).
+Information asymmetry 3 credit decision making becomes more severe if prospective debtors are SMEs (Berger et al., 2001).
+This is because SMEs generally do not have accounting records and are not required to disclose their specific business information to the public (Bruns et al., 2008; Butler et al., 2007).
 As a result, information about the financial condition of SMEs becomes vaguer compared to information about the financial condition of large companies.
 This increases the risk of information and potentially influences credit decision making.
-Palazuelos et al. (2017) and Berger et al. (200 111 ate that this information's vagueness could harm a bank as a creditor.
-SME's accounting information obscurity makes it difficult for the bank to distinguish between highrisk prospective debtors at high-risk and low-risk debtors.
+Palazuelos et al. (2017) and Berger et al. (2001) state that this information's vagueness could harm a bank as a creditor.
+SME's accounting information obscurity makes it difficult for the bank to distinguish between high-risk prospective debtors at high-risk and low-risk debtors.

-Berger and Udell (2006) argued that to address information asymmetry in credit decisions for SMEs, banks use one or more of the 7 llowing four methods: (1) accounting-based lending; (2) credit scoring; (3) collateralbased lending; and (4) relationship lending.
+Berger and 3 lell (2006) argued that to address information asymmetry in credit decisions for SMEs, banks use one or more of the following four methods: (1) accounting-based lending; (2) credit scoring; (3) collateral-based lending; and (4) relationship lending.
 The first three methods are based on hard information.
 The fourth method is based on soft information.

-2.2.
-Accounting Information as of the Base for SME Credit Decision Making condition and the r 16 evel of prospective debtors (Palazuelos et al., 2017).
-Gomez-Guillamon and Vidal (2008) stated that the most important information that financial institutions have in making credit decisions is the financial statements of prospective debtors.
+2.2 Accounting Information as of the Base for SME Credit Decision Making

+The SME's accounting information is the main source of information used by creditors to evaluate the financial condition and the risk level of prospective debtors (Palazuelos et al., 2017).
+Gomez-Guillamon and Vidal (2008) stated that the most important information that financial institutions have 6 making credit decisions is the financial statements of prospective debtors.